OneGrep/typescript-sdk/README.md

   'Find recent news about AI developments'
 )

-// Convert to LangChain structured tools const tools = await Promise.all( searchResults.map(async (result) => {
+// Tools are already structured for LangChain const tools = searchResults.map(result => result.result)
-    return langchainToolbox.get(result.id)
-  })
-)

-// Use tools in your LangChain agent const agent = await createReactAgent({
+// Use in your LangChain agent const agent = await createReactAgent({
-  llm: yourLLM,
+  llm: new ChatOpenAI(),
   tools: tools,
-  prompt: 'Use the most relevant tool to help the user.'
+  prompt: 'Use the most relevant tools to find and analyze AI news.'
 })

 // Tools are now available to your agent with proper typing and validation